-On June 2, 2010, the Minister of Canadian Heritage and Official Languages and the Minister of Industry jointly introduced Bill C-32, An Act to Amend the Copyright Act.
-CLA applauds significant improvements to Canada's copyright regime introduced in Bill C-32; however, significant modifications are required if the legislation is to ultimately succeed in its objectives.
+On September 29, 2011, the Honourable Christian Paradis, Minister of Industry, and the Honourable James Moore, Minister of Canadian Heritage and Official Languages, announced the reintroduction of the Government of Canada's Copyright Modernization Act, Bill C-11.
+CLA applauds significant improvements to Canada's copyright regime contained in Bill C-11; however, changes are required to ensure the legislation ultimately succeeds in its objectives.

-As a CLA Member , we need your help to get our vital message across!
+As a CLA Member, we need your help to get our vital message across!
 In joining this grassroots fight, you will not be alone.
 You will be joined by other committed CLA members, who will be focused on ensuring that federal decision makers understand and hear the growing concerns of library users, member librarians, and many average Canadians.

-Bill C-32: Key Messages
+Bill C-11: Key Messages